Terms To Understand It And Get Effective Assignment Help.

 3. Omnivores are those who depend either on plants or on other animals for their food and thus their nutrition.
 An example of this can be human beings or even a bear.

 4. Scavengers are those animals who feed on dead and decaying animals.
-Example of this can be vulture.
+An example of this can be vulture.

 5. The decomposers are those who break down the dead and decaying matter.
-Example of decomposers can be bacteria.
+An example of decomposers can be bacteria.

-6. Food chain is the chain that establishes a link between the various types of animals and how they move in the chain.
-For example, plants are eaten by herbivores, herbivores are eaten by carnivores, carnivores are eaten by omnivores, omnivores, upon their death are eaten by scavengers and then scavengers are later decomposed by the bacteria and mixed into the soil.
+6. The food chain is the chain that establishes a link between the various types of animals and how they move in the chain.
+For example, plants are eaten by herbivores, herbivores are eaten by carnivores, carnivores are eaten by omnivores, and omnivores, upon their death, are eaten by scavengers and then scavengers are later decomposed by the bacteria and mixed into the soil.
 That is how a food chain works.

 2. Trophic Levels are the groups in which organisms in a food chain are arranged in.
-These trophic levels may be producers, consumers and decomposers.
-The producers are the ones that provide food, the consumers are the ones who eat this food, and the decomposers are the ones who decompose the consumers.
+These trophic levels may be producers, consumers, and decomposers.
+The producers are the ones who provide food, the consumers are the ones who eat this food, and the decomposers are the ones who decompose the consumers.

 1. Biomass is the energy level at each trophic level.
 The autotrophs convert the sun’s energy into biomass and thus they have the most biomass.
 With the increasing trophic levels, the biomass keeps on decreasing.
 Thus, we must remember that with each trophic level, the number of organisms also keeps on decreasing so as to maintain a balance in the ecosystem.